-Activity/Facility Recreation Development Natural Wilderness Pets.
-A person may have pets in the park consistent with regulation (See 11 AAC 12.130 and 11 AAC 20.060) provided any pet on the Albert Loop Trail, Rodak Nature Trail, the River Trail or the Iditarod Trail between the Eagle River Nature Center and the Four Corners Junction is on a leash not exceeding 9 ft in length and is under control by a person at all times.
-The restriction does not apply to a person engaged in skijoring or mushing sled dogs during the winter months if the pet is attached via a line and harness to the skier or sled and in control by a person at all times.
-Compatible Same as Recreation Development Same as Recreation Development Fixed-Wings Landing.
+Activity/Facility Recreation Development Natural Wilderness Fixed-Wings Landing.
 Fixed-wing aircraft that provide access to the park.
-By regulation, aircraft are permitted to use Bold airstrip located at the inlet of Eklutna Lake, but practice landings are prohibited.
-(From 11 AAC 20.020) This does not include fixed-wing aircraft use by authorized personnel for emergency rescue.
-Compatible by permit for park management purposes and research.
-Same as Recreation Development Compatible only for glacier landings for park management and research that benefits the park.
+This does not include fixed-wing aircraft use by authorized personnel for emergency rescue.
+Incompatible except as allowed in 11 AAC 20.020 and may be authorized under 11 AAC 18.010 in areas in addition to that listed in 11 AAC 20.020(a) if for park management purposes or research.
+Same as Recreation Development Incompatible but glacier landings may be authorized under 11 AAC 18.010 only for park management and research that benefits the park.
 Helicopter Operations.
 Landing and take-off of rotary-blade aircraft to provide access to the park if authorized by the Director.
-By regulation, aircraft are permitted to use Bold airstrip located at the inlet of Eklutna Lake, but practice landings are prohibited.
-(From 11 AAC 20.020) This does not include the use of rotary-blade aircraft by authorized personnel for emergency rescue.
-Compatible by permit for park management purposes and research.
-Same as Recreation Development Compatible by permit in support of park management activities or for research that benefits the park.
+This includes the use of unmanned aerial systems (UAS) within the park.
+This does not include the use of rotary-blade aircraft by authorized personnel for emergency rescue.
+Incompatible except as allowed in 11 AAC 20.020 and may be authorized under 11 AAC 18.010 if for park management purposes and research.
+The use of UAS will be considered separately from other rotary-blade aircraft and may be authorized under 11 AAC 18.010.
+Same as Recreation Development Incompatible but may be authorized under 11 AAC 18.010 in support of park management activities or for research that benefits the park.
 Geo-caching.
 The activity where participants use a Global Positioning System receiver or other navigational techniques to hide and seek containers or caches.
-Compatible by permit, but caches must be limited to micro-cache size.
-Same as Recreation Development Not Compatible Paragliding/Hang Gliding.
+Incompatible but may be authorized under 11 AAC 18.010 and caches must be limited to micro-cache size.
+Same as Recreation Development Incompatible Paragliding/Hang Gliding.
 Compatible Same as Recreation Development Same as Recreation Development